 Building one new Tokyo every quarter

-As mentioned in our report: Why sustainability is key to getting specified, the stark reality is that the demand for housing is only going to increase.
+As mentioned in our report: Why sustainability is key to getting specified, the stark reality is that the demand for housing will only increase.
 The UN Department of Economic and Social Affairs reports that by 2050, the urban population will rise to 6.7 billion.
-That equates to a staggering 68% of the world’s total population living in an urban environment.
+That equates to a staggering 68% of the world's population living in an urban environment.

-The United Nations projects 230 billion square metres (2.5 trillion ft2) in new construction by 2060 to meet the needs of the rising population.
-That’s equivalent to one Paris every week, one New York City every 34 days or roughly one Tokyo each quarter.
+The United Nations projects 230 billion square meters (2.5 trillion ft2) in new construction by 2060 to meet the needs of the rising population.
+That's equivalent to one Paris every week, one New York City every 34 days, or roughly one Tokyo each quarter.

 The reality is that we're faced with a situation where we can't stop building, but our planet can't support it.

 It might sound bleak.
 Disheartening, even.
-But as we all know by watching countless superhero movies: sometimes it's the villain's change of heart that ends up saving the world.
+But as we all know from watching countless superhero movies: sometimes the villain's change of heart ends up saving the world.

 But all of that sounds like marketing fluff, or wishful thinking, at best – right?
 It's not.

-Mitigating a carbon footprint means making better decisions in the design, construction and management of buildings to reduce CO2 emissions.
-And, this is one of the primary reasons why BIM exists and is becoming mandatory for public procurements around the world.
+Mitigating a carbon footprint means making better decisions in building design, construction, and management to reduce CO2 emissions.
+And this is one of the primary reasons BIM exists and is becoming mandatory for public procurements worldwide.

-We've created an entire page covering the BIM basics, but it bears (swift) repeating: BIM, short for Building Information Modelling, is a 3D digital building process where information about every single building component is managed across the project team and throughout its lifecycle.
+We've created an entire page covering the BIM basics.
+Still, it bears (swift) repeating: BIM, short for Building Information Modelling, is a 3D digital building process where information about every building component is managed across the project team and throughout its lifecycle.
 This gives stakeholders involved in a project the ability to: